HUMENTH/Office-Tool-docs/docs/deploy/README.md

 - Architecture: [Click here for more information](https://help.coolhub.top/deploy/configuration-options.html#architecture).
 - Channel: If you want to install Office 2019/2021 Volume License products, you need to change channel to Office 2019/2021 Perpetual Enterprise.
 For more information please [see the details](https://help.coolhub.top/deploy/configuration-options.html#channels).

 When everything is done, you can start deploy now.
-The Office installer will only download required files and instal Office from Office CDN.
+The Office installer will only download required files and install Office from Office CDN.
 Internet connection required, but may consume less data traffic.
 After installation, the installer will clean up the cache.

 ## Offline installation